lolcaken/DOM-Explorer/README.md

-#Explorer Like so (original) - Advanced DOM Explorer
+Explorer Like so (original) - An AI-Assisted DOM Explorer

-An advanced DOM explorer userscript with themes, CSS editor, console, performance monitor, accessibility checker, responsive tester, and color picker.
+A powerful and feature-rich DOM explorer userscript, co-developed with AI assistance to provide web developers and designers with an unparalleled toolkit for inspecting, editing, and understanding web pages.
+ AI-Assisted Development

+This script is a testament to the power of human-AI collaboration in coding.
+Leveraging AI assistance in the development process allowed for:

+     Rapid Prototyping: Quickly generating complex code structures and logic.
+     Feature Expansion: Brainstorming and implementing a comprehensive set of tools beyond a basic explorer.
+     Code Optimization: Refining performance and ensuring best practices.
+     Error Handling: Robustly building in error handling and logging for reliability.
+     UI/UX Design: Crafting a polished, modern, and intuitive user interface.

+The result is a highly advanced tool that combines creative vision with the efficiency and power of AI-assisted coding.
  Features

-     DOM Explorer: Navigate and explore the DOM tree structure of any webpage Multiple Themes: Choose from dark, light, blue, green, purple, and high contrast themes CSS Editor: Edit CSS in real-time with instant preview JavaScript Console: Execute JavaScript commands and view results Performance Monitor: Track page performance metrics including load time, DOM nodes, and render time Accessibility Checker: Check for common accessibility issues Responsive Tester: Test how pages look at different screen sizes (Mobile, Tablet, Laptop, Desktop) Color Picker: Pick colors from any element on the page Element Selection: Click to select elements on the page and view their properties XPath & CSS Selector Generation: Generate unique selectors for any element Error Logging: Track and view errors that occur during script execution Network Monitoring: Monitor network requests made by the page Code Snippets: Save and reuse useful code snippets
+Core DOM Exploration

+     Advanced DOM Tree: Navigate the entire DOM structure with an intuitive, collapsible tree view.
+     Element Highlighting: Visually highlight selected elements directly on the page.
+     Smart Search: Filter elements by tag, class, ID, or text content.
+     Element Selection Mode: Click any element on the page to instantly select and inspect it.
+     Selector Generation: Automatically generate unique and optimal CSS Selectors and XPath for any element.

+Styling & Editing

+     Live CSS Editor: Write and apply CSS in real-time to see instant changes.
+     Theme System: Choose from multiple built-in themes (Dark, Light, Blue, Green, Purple, High Contrast).
+     Color Picker: Easily pick colors from any element on the webpage.
+     Computed Styles: View all computed styles for a selected element.

+Analysis & Testing Tools

+     Performance Monitor: Track key metrics like page load time, DOM node count, and render time.
+     Accessibility Checker: Get insights into potential accessibility issues.
+     Responsive Design Tester: View the page in standard screen sizes (Mobile, Tablet, Laptop, Desktop).
+     JavaScript Console: A built-in console for executing commands and logging output.
+     Network Request Monitor: Keep an eye on network activity (basic implementation).

+User Interface & Experience

+     Resizable Panels: Adjust the sidebar and properties panel to suit your workflow.
+     Pinnable Elements: Pin important elements for quick access.
+     Error Logging: A built-in error log to track script issues.
+     State Persistence: Your UI preferences, theme, and CSS editor content are saved automatically.
+     Collapsible Toolbar: Maximize screen real estate with a collapsible toolbar.

 Installation

-     Install a userscript manager like Tampermonkey  for your browser Click on the raw userscript file or copy the entire script Create a new userscript in Tampermonkey
+     Install a userscript manager like Tampermonkey , Greasemonkey , or Violentmonkey .
+     Copy the entire userscript code.
+     Create a new script in your userscript manager.
-     Paste the code and save
+     Paste the code and save it.
-     The script will automatically run on all web pages
+     The script will automatically run on all HTTP and HTTPS pages.

 Usage

-     Toggle the Explorer: Click the "DOM Explorer" button in the top-left corner to open/close the sidebar Navigate the DOM Tree: Click on elements in the tree view to expand/collapse them and view their properties Select Elements on Page: Use the "Click Element" mode to select elements directly on the page Edit CSS: Use the CSS editor tab to modify styles in real-time Change Theme: Use the theme selector in the header to switch between different color schemes Use Other Tools: Access various tools from the toolbar at the top of the page

-Controls

-     Search: Use the search box to filter elements by tag name, class, ID, or text content Expand/Collapse All: Use the buttons to expand or collapse all nodes in the tree Pin Elements: Pin important elements for quick access Copy Selectors: Copy XPath or CSS selectors for selected elements Highlight Elements: Highlight selected elements on the page

-Configuration

-The script saves your preferences locally, including:

-     Selected theme
-     Sidebar width and height
-     CSS editor content
-     Toolbar position
+     Open the Explorer: Click the "DOM Explorer" toggle button that appears in the top-left corner of any page.
+     Explore the DOM: The sidebar will open, displaying the full DOM tree.
+Click the arrows to expand/collapse nodes.
+     Inspect Elements: Click on any element in the tree to see its properties in the bottom panel.
+Use the "Click Element" button in the toolbar to select elements directly on the page.
+     Edit Styles: Navigate to the "CSS Editor" tab to write custom CSS that applies live to the page.
+     Use Tools: Access the performance monitor, responsive tester, and other tools from the toolbar or the properties panel tabs.

 Compatibility

 This userscript is designed to work on all modern websites and is compatible with:

-     Chrome
+     Chrome / Chromium
      Firefox
      Safari
      Edge
      Opera

-Version History
+Version

-     v13.0: Current version with all features listed above

-Contributing
+     v13.0: The current stable version, featuring a comprehensive suite of web development tools.

+License

+This userscript is released under the MIT License.
+Support

-If you find any bugs or have suggestions for improvements, please create an issue or submit a pull request.
+This is a complex script.
+If you encounter bugs or have suggestions for features, please check the original source for an issue tracker or forum to provide feedback.